hashicorp/terraform-provider-azurerm/website/docs/guides/features-block.html.markdown

 The `managed_disk` block supports the following:

-* `no_downtime_resize` (Optional) Specifies if no-downtime resizes are enabled for the Managed Disk.
+* `no_downtime_resize` (Optional) Specifies if no-downtime resizes are enabled for the managed disk resources.
 Feature is currently in public preview and needs to be opted in.
-More information can be found in [Resize without downtime (preview) documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/expand-disks#resize-without-downtime-preview) Defaults to `false`.
+More information can be found in [Resize without downtime (preview) documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/expand-disks#resize-without-downtime-preview).
+Defaults to `false`.

 ---